-[jam] 2,670,000 in Jamaica (2001).
-Population total all countries: 3,035,000.
-Status: 3 (Wider communication).
+[jam] 2,670,000 (2001).
+Total users in all countries: 3,035,000.
+Status: 5 (Developing).
 De facto language of national identity.
-Alternate Names: Bongo Talk, Jamiekan, Limon Creole English, Patois, Patwa, Quashie Talk Dialects: The basilect and standard English mutually inherently unintelligible (Voegelin and Voegelin 1977, LePage 1960, Adler 1977).
+Alternate Names: Bongo Talk, Jamiekan, Limon Creole English, Patois, Patwa, Quashie Talk, Western Caribbean Creole.
+Dialects: None known.
+The basilect and standard English mutually inherently unintelligible (Voegelin and Voegelin 1977, LePage 1960, Adler 1977).
 May be partly intelligible to speakers of Cameroon Pidgin [wes] and Krio [kri] of Sierra Leone, spoken by descendants of Jamaicans repatriated between 1787 and 1860.
 Inherently intelligible to creole speakers in Panama and Costa Rica.
 Reportedly very similar to Belize Creole [bzj], similar to Grenada, Saint Vincent, different from Tobago, very different from Guyana, Barbados, Leeward and Windward islands.
-Classification: Creole, English based, Atlantic, Western Comments: There is a continuum of variation from basilectal Creole to acrolectal English of the educated.
+Classification: Creole, English based, Atlantic, Western.
+Comments: There is a continuum of variation from basilectal Creole to acrolectal English of the educated.
 Linguistic influences from Akan [aka] languages in Ghana and Bantu languages (Hancock 1988).